fosslight/fosslight-guide-en/prechecker/README.md

 ### Convert OSS information in YAML format to Fosslight Report
 {: .specific-title}
-- Analyzes sbom-info.yaml or oss-pkg-info.yaml files in the specified path and converts them to an Excel report in Fosslight_Report.xlsx format.
+- Analyzes sbom-info.yaml files in the specified path and converts them to an Excel report in Fosslight_Report.xlsx format.
 - If there are multiple YAML files, each file is converted to a separate individual sheet.
 ```
 $ fosslight_prechecker convert -p tests/